Gordon Gekko: Cultural impact

-On September 25, 2008, Michael Douglas, acting as a UN ambassador for peace, was at the 2008 session of the United Nations General Assembly.
+On September 25, 2008, Douglas, acting as a UN ambassador for peace, was at the 2008 session of the United Nations General Assembly.
 Reporters sought to ask him off-topic questions about Gekko.
 He was asked whether he "bore some responsibility for the behavior of the greed merchants who had brought the world to its knees".
 Trying to return to topic, Douglas suggested that "the same level of passion Wall Street investors showed should also apply to getting rid of nuclear weapons."
 Douglas was also asked to compare nuclear Armageddon with the "financial Armageddon on Wall Street".
 After one reporter inquired, "Are you saying, Gordon, that greed is not good?"
 Douglas stated, "I'm not saying that.
 And my name is not Gordon.
 It's a character I played 20 years ago."
+In 2013, psychiatrists Samuel Leistedt and Paul Linkowski published a study of the portrayal of psychopaths in film, and cited the Gekko character as a realistic portrayal of the successful, "corporate psychopath": "In terms of a 'successful psychopath'", they write, "Gordon Gekko from Wall Street (1987) is probably one of the most interesting, manipulative, psychopathic fictional characters to date."